bsdlab/Dareplane/README.md

 ## Getting started

-A good starting point is the [cVEP experiment](https://github.com/thijor/dp-cvep), which contains a setup script that downloads and configures a cVEP speller, outlining how modules need to be configured for interaction.
+A good starting point is the [c-VEP experiment](https://github.com/thijor/dp-cvep), which contains a setup script that downloads and configures a cVEP speller, outlining how modules need to be configured for interaction.

 ### For python modules / development